queckezz/elementx/readme.md

 * Supports SVG
 * Supports boolean attributes like `autofocus: true`
-* Weights only `2.8kb` minified and gzipped
+* Weights only `2.52 kB` minified and gzipped
-* Allows for conditionally joining CSS classes
-* Convert `style` objects to an inline string
+* Pluggable API for hooking into specific attributes and modifying them
 * Functional utilities can be used since it's just functions
 * Can be used with diffing libraries like [morphdom](https://github.com/patrick-steele-idem/morphdom) or [nanomorph](https://github.com/yoshuawuyts/nanomorph) for a unidirectional architecture